CarlosFdez/pf2e-persistent-damage/README.md

 # PF2E Persistent Damage
 ![Foundry Core Compatible Version](https://img.shields.io/badge/dynamic/json.svg?url=https%3A%2F%2Fraw.githubusercontent.com%2FCarlosFdez%2Fpf2e-persistent-damage%2Fmaster%2Fsrc%2Fmodule.json&label=Foundry%20Version&query=$.compatibleCoreVersion&colorB=orange)

-Small module to keep track of persistent damage for pathfinder 2E.
-Derived from the condition setter macro from mothringer, its been edited to focus on persistent damage using the effects system.
-Access via macros in the compendium.
+Small module to keep track of persistent damage for pathfinder 2E using the effects system.
+Accessed via macros in the compendium, and if certain settings are enabled, they will be automatically calculated and/or removed when the actor's turn has finished.

+Derived from the condition setter macro from mothringer.

 ## How to Install